mathias/recipes/easy-vegan-scones.md

 Notes:
 ======
-I used vegan chocolate chips instead of raisins, and didn’t put the cinnamon in.
 The vegan scones are more moist, so you really don’t have to knead them, just mix well.
+I used vegan chocolate chips instead of raisins, and didn’t put cinnamon in.